Resilence: let's start again from where we never stopped

 EMERGENCY CONTROL ROOM

-- make operational, on the basis of indications from the competent Authorities at national and/or regional level, the measures progressively identified to protect the health of the community and workers,
+- make operational, on the basis of indications from the competent Authorities at national and/or regional level, the measures progressively identified to protect the health of the workers and community;

 - prepare a contingency plan to be put in place in the event a case of COVID-19 is reported (Fincantieri employees or third parties).
-The plan, elaborated immediately, provides, with the involvement of the local Health Authorities and information to the Workers' Representatives, the following:
+The plan, elaborated immediately, provides, with the involvement of the local Health Authorities and information to the Workers' Representatives, the following steps:

 - identification of the people in closest contact with the person concerned;